What is Par Value?

 In general, a greater proportion of bonds usually trade above par throughout declining interest rate environments.

 Conversely, if the prevailing interest rates are high, more bonds will trade at a discount.

-The par value on a bond is particularly important for calculating the yield to maturity (YTM).
+The face value (FV) on a bond is particularly important for calculating the yield to maturity (YTM).